aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

 # 2) Bisulfite conversion and cleaning:

-  * 20uL of 25ng/uL (500ng total) in each reaction with 130uL CT conversion buffer (fresh on 2016-11-15 & 2016-11-28).
+  * 20uL of 25ng/uL (500ng total) in each reaction with 130uL CT conversion reagent (fresh on 2016-11-15 & 2016-11-28).
   * Using recommended thermal cycler settings (cyclename: bis_cnvrt):
     * 98C for 10min
     * 64C for 2.5 hours
     * 4C hold
-  * Clean according to Zymo protocol.
+  * Clean according to [Zymo protocol][1].
 Combine the multiple replicates for each sample at the elution step (eluting multiple columns into the same 1.5mL tube)
   * Storing at -20.

 # 3) Analyze and quantify bisulfite converted DNA